City of Melton

 The City of Melton is a rapidly developing area, with both urban and rural areas.
 The City encompasses a total land area of 527 square kilometres.
 The City includes the main urban centre of Melton, the growing western suburban spread of Melbourne in the Caroline Springs/Hillside area, and several smaller townships, including Diggers Rest, Rockbank and Toolern Vale.
 Melton is an important area for horse breeding.

-The City of Melton is served by the Calder Freeway, the Western Freeway, the Melton Highway, the Western Highway and the Melton and Sydenham railway lines.
+The City of Melton is served by the Calder Freeway, the Western Freeway, the Melton Highway, the Western Highway, and the Melbourne-Ballarat, Melton and Sydenham railway lines.

-Major features of the City include the Melton Town Centre, Victoria University (Melton Campus), Melton Reservoir, Tabcorp Park, Melton Waves Leisure Centre, Melton Indoor Recreation Centre, Melton Botanic Gardens, The Willows Historical Park and Melton Community Hall.
+Major features of the City include the Melton Town Centre, Woodgrove Shopping Centre, Melton Reservoir, Tabcorp Park, Melton Waves Leisure Centre, Eynesbury Golf Club, Melton Valley Golf Club, Melton Indoor Recreation Centre, Melton Botanic Garden, The Willows Historical Park, Dingo Discovery and Research Centre and various wineries.

-The original inhabitants of the Melton area were the Wurundjeri Aboriginal people.
+The original inhabitants of the City of Melton were the Wurundjeri Aboriginal people.

-The City of Melton includes the suburbs and localities of Brookfield, Burnside, Burnside Heights, Caroline Springs, Diggers Rest (part), Exford, Eynesbury (part), Hillside (part), Kurunjang, Melton, Melton South, Melton West, Mount Cottrell (part), Parwan (part), Plumpton, Ravenhall, Rockbank, Taylors Hill, Toolern Vale and Truganina (part).
+The City of Melton includes the suburbs and localities of Aintree, Bonnie Brook, Brookfield, Burnside, Burnside Heights, Caroline Springs, Cobblebank, Deanside, Diggers Rest (part), Exford, Eynesbury (part), Fieldstone, Fraser Rise, Grangefields, Harkness, Hillside (part), Kurunjang, Melton, Melton South, Melton West, Mount Cottrell (part), Parwan (part), Plumpton, Ravenhall, Rockbank, Strathtulloh, Taylors Hill, Thornhill Park, Toolern Vale, Truganina (part) and Weir Views.